How to sell energy back to the grid. Ways for your business to make money

 Lower payouts than the Feed-in Tariff

-Although tariff rates vary per supplier, those who are familiar with or have previously signed up for the Feed-in Tariff will notice that you are paid much less on the SEG scheme - most likely between 6p-9p per kWh.
+Although tariff rates vary per supplier, those who are familiar with or have previously signed up for the Feed-in Tariff will notice that you are paid much less on the SEG scheme - most likely between 6p and 9p per kWh.
 This is down to the popularity of green infrastructure increasing and the new SEG scheme offering different rates for energy exports.

 Hassle to upgrade your meter

-As mentioned above, to qualify for the SEG tariff - you must have an export meter.
+As mentioned above, to qualify for the SEG tariff, you must have an export meter.
 This means you’ll likely need to get one installed or upgrade your current meter.
-This can be timely as it involves filling in forms and contacting network operators.
+This can be time-consuming as it involves filling in forms and contacting network operators.
 Your application for the tariff may also take some time to be approved, as a regulator will also need to check your certificates.

 DIY installations are not approved